ishamada/genomeX/README.md

 # genomeX
 Genomics work

-This repo contancs bioinformatics work in genomics
+This repo contains bioinformatics work in genomics